 - receive payments directly into your account

-- apply for an overdraft allowing you to spend an agreed amount more than you have in your account – although you may be charged for this facility
+- apply for an overdraft.
+This will allow you to spend more than you have in your account – but you’ll be charged for it.

 You can access most current accounts through a high street branch, online, using mobile banking or over the phone.